 From here, you can walk around four lakes, though forests or up to the head of the Cascades du Hérisson, where there’s an excellent restaurant (the Éolienne) and the amazing Boisellerie – a woodworking workshop and Aladdin’s cave of wooden objects of every kind.
 Oh, and a pretty botanic garden too.

 The yellow teepee in the picture is one the campsite rents out, by the way.
 We did see someone putting their own up and it looked super easy.
-So…we’ll be reviewing some of these in the near future.
-Meanwhile, have a look at these highly rated teepee tents.
-We haven’t tried them, so can’t vouch for them, but they do look interesting.
+So…we’ve now included some favourite tipis in our recommended quick-to-pitch tents.

 Further afield in the Région des Lacs